eatyourpeas/checktick/docs/encryption.md

 For encryption issues:

 1. **Check this guide** - covers most common scenarios
-2. **Contact organization owner** (for org encryption issues)
+2. **Contact Organisation owner** (for org encryption issues)
 3. **GitHub Issues** - [Report technical issues](https://github.com/eatyourpeas/checktick/issues)
-4. **Security incidents** - Contact your organization's security team immediately
+4. **Security incidents** - Contact your Organisation's security team immediately

 ---

 ## Summary

 **Encryption protects your survey data at rest**:

-- Choose individual or organization encryption (or both)
+- Choose individual or Organisation encryption (or both)
 - Never lose your passphrase - data is unrecoverable
 - Store passphrase in password manager + secure backup
 - Encryption complements (not replaces) other security measures
 - Plan for passphrase management and succession

 **Questions to ask before enabling encryption**:

 1. Do I really need encryption?
 (Is data sensitive enough?)
 2. Can I securely manage a passphrase long-term?
-3. Individual or organization encryption?
+3. Individual or Organisation encryption?
 (Solo vs. team?)
 4. Who else needs access to encrypted data?
 5. What happens if I lose the passphrase?
 (Business continuity)
 6. How will I share passphrase securely?